 HSBC JOH's risk measurement and reporting systems are designed to help ensure that risks are comprehensively captured with all the attributes necessary to support well-founded decisions that those attributes are accurately assessed and that information is delivered in a timely manner for those risks to be successfully managed and mitigated.
 Risk measurement and reporting systems are also subject to a governance framework designed to ensure that their build and implementation are fit for purpose and functioning appropriately.
 Risk information systems development is a key responsibility of the Group Risk function, with local systems aligned accordingly.

-A number of key initiatives and projects to enhance consistent data aggregation, reporting and management, and work towards meeting the Basel Committee data obligations are in progress.
+A number of key initiatives and projects, to which HSBC JOH is a part of, enhances consistent data aggregation, reporting and management, and work towards meeting the Basel Committee data obligations are in progress.
 Group policy promotes the deployment of preferred technology where practicable.
 Group standards govern the procurement and operation of systems used to process risk information within business lines and risk functions.
-This is consistent with the approach of the Branch.
+This is consistent with the approach of HSBC JOH.